0xDani3l/DashPi/index.md

 Total Project Cost ≈ $250
 <br>
 ### Configuring the GPS
-The Hardware portion of this system is quite simple.
+The GPS module is very easy to setup.
 Simply plug in your GPS into one of the blue USB 3.0 ports on the Pi.
 A red light should appear on the device and begin blinking.

 ***TIP*** - GPS Modules can take anywhere from 30 seconds to 5 minutes to fully boot and obtain a signal.
 Make sure your GPS module is placed in a location that recieves optimal connection.
 You can use your phone's service bar as an indicator of a spot with a good signal.